wumpz/wumpz.github.io/_posts/_drafts/window-functions.md

 ![Window Function Structure](assets/window-function-structure.png)

 You see in this picture the data rows of your **select** or **table**.
 Using the **partition by** clause you are able to split your data rows into partitions, sets, groups, you name it.
 But thats not all.
-The last but most important thing is the window, the range or the look at this partition, that selects a part of this partition dependent of the current row (see the array to the dot) you are in, that is used to feed the **window_function**.
+The last but most important thing is the window, the frame or the look at this partition, that selects a part of this partition dependent of the current row (see the array to the dot) you are in, that is used to feed the **window_function**.
 This last part (IMHO) is the thing that gave those window functions its name.
 This range could be but doesn't need to be the whole partition.
-You are able to configure this window, there are meaningfull default definitions of it.
+You are able to configure this window, but there are meaningfull default definitions of it.

--- group by

--- window function

-Bsp with partition only
+# with **partition by** only

 max
 min

+# with additional **order by**

 sum (but with order by)
 avg
 count